 Records contain all transactions, facts, statistics, and information that aid in determining the organization’s present situation.
 The organization’s management takes all decisions that benefit the firm based on all of this information.
 This develops the future prospects of the organization.

-Documents and records are essential components of most corporate workflows.
+Documents and records are essential components of any corporate workflow.
 If these documents are not handled and kept appropriately, the time required to complete a workflow would increase.

 Records management reduces the duration of internal organization workflows by minimizing time waste and making information available promptly.